mg-Ben/MyKnowledge/Databases/Prometheus/Instrumenting/Exporters_and_integrations/SNMP Exporter.md

 WantedBy=default.target
 RequiredBy=prometheus.service
 ```
+However, you can also use the [example snmpd unit file from GitHub repository](https://github.com/prometheus/snmp_exporter/blob/main/examples/systemd/snmp_exporter.service).
 ### Usage
 You can communicate with your running Exporter through HTTP while It is running, as many Prometheus Exporters.
 In this case, you need to communicate to ```/smmp``` endpoint and send the following _Query string_ parameters:
 ```